torbenbarsballe/worldbuilding-docs/index.md

 ---

 # Home
-One hundered years ago, the Xuon continent was shattered by a great cataclysm, when the Uon atempted to birth an artifical god.
-This event wiped out the Uon, and heralded the end of the great Uon - Ael war.
+One hundred years ago, the Xuon continent was shattered by a great cataclysm, when the Uon atempted to birth an artifical god.
+This event wiped out the Uon, and heralded the end of the great Uon - Æl war.
-Now, ... is a shattered realm ... wild magic.
+Now, Xuon is a shattered realm, ravaged by wild magic.
 Fractured islands float above a chaotic sea.
-The air is thick with wild magic, spawning elementals and distorting the nature of reality itself.
+The air is thick with magic, spawning elementals and distorting the nature of reality itself.

 In the land of Eaos, the Elmos Republic has begun to rebuild after the